 Did you know the number one reason prospects walk past booths is because of a lack of energy?

 How would it feel to bring a motivated, organized team to your next show?
-Are you confident that your staff are on the same page and prepared to strategically engage with the show’s attendees?
-How might having a game plan help strengthen the bond between your teammates?
+Are you confident that your staff are on the same page and prepared to engage with the show’s attendees strategically?
+How might having a game plan helps strengthen the bond between your teammates?

 If you can see yourself leading the charge at the next show and bringing your team together, you already have a competitive edge.
 According to a study by Deloitte & Touche:

 - Booth staff training can improve your performance by up to 36%

 - 52% of companies admit to rarely or never training their staff